 A placement year is when a student takes a year out of university to work in the ‘real world’ in a field that interests them.
 A placement year is normally after your 2nd year of university and in order to even be considered for one you need to have good grades from your 1st year and have achieved the required credits in each academic year.

 Your placement could be paid or unpaid and it could even be abroad.
 You would normally be required to complete a certain number of hours of work to pass, even though you will not gain extra credits for a placement year.
 You may also have to write a report detailing your placement experience as well as give a presentation that will all be assessed and you would be required to pass even though it won’t give you extra credits.
-A placement year will not contribute to the 360 credits needed to complete your degree but it will be shown on your degree transcript.
 A placement year will also teach you numerous lessons and skills that can’t be taught in a lecture hall and is attractive to future employers as it shows that you have experience working in the real world.

 Whether your credits are affected when transferring to a different university or changing your course is most often dependent on the degree that you are transferring to.
 If the degree you’re transferring to is similar to your previous degree the credits can be transferred.